willpatterson/HOPSTACK/README.rst

 LASDIR URL Schemes:
 -------------------

-LASDIR syntax provides several URL schemes that allow for interaction with higher-level LASubway processes:
+LASDIR syntax provides several custom URL schemes that allow for interaction with higher-level LASubway processes:

 **Previous LASO object output:** The base of the file path is the output directory of the previous LASubway Object in the pipeline

-prelaso:

-Paramters:
+prelaso:/path/to/file/in/previous/LASO

+**Workspace:** The base directory of the file path in the URL is the current Metro's shared space directory (called Workspace)

+wrkspace:/path/to/file/in/Workspace

+Parameters:
 ----------

 Parameters can be used to filter and format the output of LASDI.

-Parameters are denoted by appending a ``Data String`` with a filter statement.
+In Data References, Parameters are appened to URLs and surrounded by "`"s

 Example Parameter statement: